 “Of course, just as one person might say he is ‘a little shy around women’ and another might say she is ‘extremely shy about speaking in front of a group,’ it is also true that there is a wide spectrum of social anxiety, from mild nervousness all the way to social phobia, in which interaction-related anxiety is so extreme that a person actually avoids the specific situations that cause it.”

 From his book: Beyond Shyness : How to Conquer Social Anxieties.

-Therapist Robin Bilazarian, LCSW uses the Emotional Freedom Techniques (EFT – now called The Tapping Solution) approach for a number of issues, including social anxiety.
+Therapist Robin Bilazarian, LCSW, among others, uses Emotional Freedom Techniques or EFT – now called The Tapping Solution – for a number of issues, including social anxiety.